ArchanaRohilla/World_Weather_Analysis/README.md

-- A map that shows the directions between multiple cities with the details of the nearest hotel for customers’ travel itinerary will be also be displayed if selected by the cutomer.
+- A map that shows the directions between multiple cities with the details of the nearest hotel for customers’ travel itinerary will be also be displayed if selected by the customer.